NxPKG/khulnasoft-docs/content/cache/how-to/cache-rules.md

 {{<details header="Edge TTL">}}

 Select **Respect origin** if matching requests will respect cache headers received from the origin server, or **Override origin**.
-If you wish to override the Edge TTL value, you need to select how long you want to cache resources in the Cloudflare global network.
+If you wish to override the Edge TTL value, you need to select how long you want to cache resources in the Khulnasoft global network.

 - In **Status code TTL** you can define the cache time-to-live (TTL) duration for one or more response status codes received from the origin server.
 This setting can be applied to a _Single code_ status code, to a _Greater than_ or _Less than_ status code or to a _Range_ of status codes.
 For more information, refer to [Status code TTL](/cache/how-to/configure-cache-status-code/).